McDonald's 'Boo Buckets' are officially back for 2023. Here's how to get one

-The famed McDonald's Boo Buckets are back, baby.
-Well, not yet -- but they will be soon.
+McDonald's popular Boo Buckets are returning just in time for the spookiest holiday of them all.

-After months of mums the word, McDonald's on Friday finally confirmed that beginning Oct.17, four different "Boo Buckets" -- a monster, a skeleton, a mummy and a vampire -- will be part of McDonald's Happy Meals.
+After months upon months of silence, McDonald's on Friday finally revealed that four different "Boo Buckets" -- a monster, a skeleton, a mummy and a vampire -- will be part of McDonald's Happy Meals this fall.

+While the rollout hasn't happened quite yet, you won't have to wait too long.

 "Let’s be honest... spooky szn isn’t official until Boo Buckets are back at McDonald’s," a statement from the Chicago-based fast-food chain said.
 "Starting Oct.
 17, fans can get in the Halloween spirit at participating McDonald’s restaurants nationwide with four new Halloween Happy Meal® designs, including: Monster, Skeleton, Mummy and Vampire."